 🥗 Serving Suggestions

-Serve warm with vanilla ice cream, healthy cream cheese frosting, or custard.
+Serve this cranberry pecan dessert warm with vanilla ice cream, healthy cream cheese frosting, or custard.
 They also make a great grab-and-go snack for holiday parties or lunchboxes.
 Pair with hot cocoa or a spiced latte for a festive treat.
+If you are hosting a holiday brunch, these squares pair beautifully with other easy breakfast recipes from my collection.

 You Might Also Like ...